TEXTILES, NATURE & ARCHAEOLOGY

 Most of our days will be full, with several hotel changes along our path..

-Forging a path from Antique to Chiapas means quality experiences are stretched across a significant distance.
-We will stay in 8 different hotels over 15 nights, with all activities planned for the day time so guests can rest after dinner each evening.
-Most of our days will begin with breakfast at 8 AM, though we have one day that will start at 7 AM, for our border crossing.
-We will have private transportation for the duration of the tour, but guests will need to walk across the border (about 5 mins walk).
-We will hire a mule to take our luggage across the border while we are getting our paperwork processed, so guests do not need to worry about shlepping luggage up or down any hills.
-We will make this a fluid and seamless experience, crowned with a turquoise waterfall at the end...
+Forging a path from Honduras to the Guatemala Highlands means quality experiences are stretched across a significant distance.
+We will stay in 9 different hotels over 19 nights, with all activities planned for the day time so guests can rest after dinner each evening.
+Most of our days will begin with breakfast at 8 AM, though we have one day that will start at 6 AM.
+Though we have a few one-night stays, we are in Antigua and Lake Atitlan for 4 nights, and Semuc Champey for 3 nights, and we do have scheduled time for rest...

 and the reward is exploring a plethora of villages celebrating unique styles...